Byron0928/OfficeDocs-SkypeForBusiness/Teams/let-your-teams-users-communicate-with-other-people.md

 2. In the **Skype for Business admin center**, choose **Organization** > **External communications**.

-3. To set up communication with a specific business or with users in another domain, in the drop-down box, choose **On only for allowed domains**.
+3. In the ** External Access** Pane, to set up communication with a specific business or with users in another domain, in the drop-down box, choose **On only for allowed domains**.

     OR, if you want to enable communication with everyone else in the world who has open Skype for Business policies, choose **On except for blocked domains**.
 This is the default setting.